 For example, if a new ride-share company had a few happy customers but wanted to boost its marketing strategy, it might create Stories where customers talk about interesting places that their shared ride brought them to, or maybe they'd discuss an interesting driver they met on a long ride.
 They could earn trust when prospective customers see how happy and safe customers felt when using the ride-share service.

 Starbucks uses Stories to share customer testimonies, new product launches, and other interactive content.
-Although some a lot of the brand's content revolves around its drinks, the Stories don't feel like advertisements because they embrace fun facts and interactive polls and quizzes.
+Although a lot of the brand's content revolves around its drinks, the Stories don't feel like advertisements because they embrace fun facts and interactive polls and quizzes.

 In one example, Starbucks asks viewers to guess which drink is coming back.
 It then shares the best answers and reveals the S'mores Frap and image.
 To add some extra interactivity, viewers can vote on what type of S'mores Frap they prefer and guess how many s'mores are shown in a video.